arantespp/arantespp.com/posts/zettel/cycle-time.md

 - Cycle time is how fast a team finishes some work, for example, a product or a feature.

-- It is the amount of time a task spends in the system.
+- It is the amount of time a task spends in the system through all steps.

 - The shorter the cycle time, the shorter the time-to-market.